-You’ll be able to control your outgoings, find out what you’re spending your money on and how much you’re spending.
-This not only allows you to save money, but free up some capital to invest in other areas of your business (such as marketing).
-Read more about putting together a go-to-market strategy in our dedicated guide.
+In turn, this helps you to control your outgoings and identify what you’re spending your money on, ultimately allowing you to save money and free up some capital to invest in other areas of your business (such as marketing).

 What can you claim as a business expense?

 This area can often cause confusion.
 To clarify, here are some examples of what can be claimed as an expense when doing your small business accounting:

 - Labour.
 Full-time employees, independent contractors, consultants and freelancers all fall within this category.

 - Rent, utilities, phone and supplies.
 Rent, bills and other office expenses can be deductible as a business expense.
 If you work from home, a percentage of your bills and rent can be claimed against the business.

 - Business travel.
 If the purpose of a trip is for business (e.g. meeting suppliers or clients), then you can claim it as an expense.

 - Transportation.
 Record when, where and why you used any vehicle for business and keep any rental receipts.